neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/naming-things.md

 One of rules we use is method naming based on whether it can return null or not.
 When it comes to getting object from a component we always prefix method based on behavior for cases where response can't be provided.

 We use a lot standard .NET pattern for try-getting a value.
 Such method returns boolean and has an extra out parameter for a result.
 Beside these, we offen offer a method which returns null when a result can't be provided.
 Such methods have always name prefix with Find.
 When a developer calls such method he/she must always check a result for a null value.
 When a method name starts with Get, it always returns a value or throws a exception, so developer doesn't have to check for nulls.
 This also brings an exception standartization for methods, because a developer doesn't have to think about which exception to throw.

+## Extension methods

+We are trying to make interfaces smallest possible, so we use extension methods very often.
+Extension methods are always placed in a namespace where original component is placed, so when you have a using for a component, you see all extension methods from referenced assemblies.

+When working with parameter collections (it could be on HTTP layer, serialization layer or anywhere olse), we always hide compile time keys behind extension methods.
+Instead of calling `Add('Name', name)` in code or creating a constant for string 'Name', we use snippet to generate an extension method `AddName(name)`.

 ## Variables